 The Sign in with Google button flow supports pop-up and redirect UX modes.

-- In the pop-up UX, once the Sign in with Google button is clicked, a new pop-up window will be opened on top of your web page.
-The button UX flow will be rendered in the pop-up window.
+- In the pop-up UX, once the Sign in with Google button is clicked, a new pop-up window is opened on top of your web page.
+The button UX flow is rendered in a pop-up window.

 - In the redirect UX, a full page redirect happens after the Sign in with Google button is clicked.
-The button UX flow will be rendered in the same window.
+The button UX flow is rendered in the same window.
 However users cannot see your web page any more when the button UX displays.

 User consent to share an ID token can be revoked.
 Sign in with Google provides an API to programmatically revoke user consent.

-The revocation API will revoke the ID token sharing and any other authorization scopes if granted previously.
+The revocation API revokes the ID token sharing and any other authorization scopes if granted previously.
 This is always the case no matter which revocation API you use.